Image of top, affiliate, marketing, mistakes, avoid

 In 2026, 73% of affiliate clicks come from mobile devices[8].
 Yet most affiliate sites still look like garbage on phones.
 Buttons too small.
 Links too close.
 Pages that load in 4+ seconds.

-My mobile conversion rate was 0.6% until I spent $1,200 on a proper mobile redesign.
+My mobile conversion rate was 0.6% until I spent $1,200 on a proper mobile redesign using GeneratePress and WP Rocket.
 It jumped to 2.8% overnight.
 That single change added $31,000 to my annual revenue without writing another word of content.

 Google’s Core Web Vitals now specifically penalize poor mobile experiences in search rankings[3].
 So you’re not just losing conversions—you’re losing traffic too.

-The Fix: Open your site on your phone right now.
+The Fix: Open your site on your iPhone 16 Pro or Samsung Galaxy S25 Ultra right now.
 Is it readable without zooming?
 Can you click links with your thumb?
-Does it load in under 2 seconds?
+Does it load in under 2 seconds using Cloudflare and LiteSpeed Web Server?
 If you answered no to any of these, stop everything and fix it.

 ⚠️